JINC • Life Clarity • Updated March 2026

 For many, anxiety centers around loved ones' emotional wellbeing:

-Children's routines, preferences, and comfort measures
+- Children's routines, preferences, and comfort measures

-Pet care schedules and veterinary information
+- Pet care schedules and veterinary information

-Important family traditions and how to maintain them
+- Important family traditions and how to maintain them

-Personal messages of love and reassurance
+- Personal messages of love and reassurance – a theme we explore in the gentle art of completion

 3. The Practical Backbone: Financial and Legal Clarity